Aboriginal Culture Discovery

 Meals Included: Breakfast, Lunch and Dinner

 Hiking and Bush “Supermarket”: You wake to birdsong in this secluded corner of the park.
 Through a walk and ranger talk this morning you learn some of the work that Indigenous rangers are doing to manage their land, through both traditional and contemporary methods.
 As you hike to a set waterfalls in the national park, you learn how wind is important in hunting, how the Mandingalbay Yidinji people turned poisonous seeds into bread dough, and why and where they migrated with the seasons.
 A host of edible and medicinal plants line the pathway, creating a virtual supermarket and pharmacy, and you can taste the tangy native coriander, smell the sweet scent of coconut laurel and wash your hands with the soap tree.
 After lunch you have time for discussions on totems and the protection of animals, Native Title Acts and biodiversity surveys.
-You are returned to Cairns in the afternoon having had an authentic experience with Far North Queensland’s Indigenous peoples.

-Accommodation: Cairns budget accommodation
+Accommodation: Cairns 3-star hotel

 Meals Included: Breakfast, Lunch and Dinner